HCLOpenBMC/documents/design/multi-host-bios-upgrade.md

         `-/xyz/openbmc_project/software/host4/28bd62d9
 ```

 3. This will create activation interface for each host.
-For a multi-host system
+For a multi-host
-if the  RequestedActivation is set to
+system if the  RequestedActivation is set to
  "xyz.openbmc_project.Software.Activation.RequestedActivations.Active",
 then different bios service file will be called based the host.

 For single host :
 biosServiceFile = "obmc-flash-host-bios@" + versionId + ".service";
 For multi host  :
-biosServiceFile =  "obmc-flash-host" + host + "-bios@" + versionId + ".service";
+biosServiceFile =  "obmc-flash-host" + host + "-bios@" + versionId +
+".service";

 Then it can be used for multi host even if the firmware image we want to
 install is the same for multiple host targets.

-#### Reason for rejection
+#### Disadvantages

-Even after the successful activation of bios update, the image will not be deleted
+Even after the successful activation of bios update, the image will not be
-from the BMC.We dont want to potentially fill up the /tmp space.
+deleted from the BMC.We dont want to potentially fill up the /tmp space.

-### Design 2
+### Design 2 : MANIFEST File Changes Approach

 Host id will be added as an array of host id in extra version field in the
 MANIFEST file.Format can be defined, this way as soon as we see bios image
-uploaded and based on extra version, it will create as many version interface
+uploaded and based on extra version, it will create as many version
-and allow to activate them.
-Once we call all the bios upgrade script, we should
+interface and allow to activate them.
+Once we call all the bios upgrade
-delete image.
+script, we should delete image.

-#### Reason for rejection
+#### Disadvantages

-The MANIFEST file is an  factory ship-out, it may not be appropriate to add the
+The MANIFEST file is an  factory ship-out, it may not be appropriate to add
-host IDs into it.
+the host IDs into it.

 ## Impacts
 None

 ## Testing
 meta-yosemitev2 is a multi-host system [4 host].
-This feature will be tested
+This feature will be
-here in meta-yosemitev2.
+tested there.